Josie and The Pussycats (Part One)

 "With Every Beat Of My Heart"

-music and lyrics by Danny Janssen and Bobby Hart
+Danny Janssen and Bobby Hart

 Capitol Records single 2967 and Capitol Creative Products stereo single CP-59

 For that all-important first single, Capitol Records chose this ambitious track.
 Patrice Holloway reveals her softer side on an exquisitely beautiful mid-tempo ballad.
 So glad I got to know you, she purrs in a breathy whisper.
 I'll find a way to show you/I love you just a little bit more/With every beat of my heart.
-Whether you listen to the stereo mix, with its subtle flute and bongó accompaniment, or the Spectorish string and brass arrangement of the mono single, this is a first-rate Adult-Contemporary record; definitely the song to play for cynics who think Bubblegum Rock groups don't deserve serious critical attention.
+Whether you listen to the stereo mix, with its subtle flute and bongĆ³ accompaniment, or the Spectorish string and brass arrangement of the mono single, this is a first-rate Adult-Contemporary record; definitely the song to play for cynics who think Bubblegum Rock groups don't deserve serious critical attention.
 However, the strong MOR flavor of this record doomed it as far as sales were concerned.
 Kids who watched the TV series didn't want to buy a ballad!
 They expected an energetic Rock number they could dance to.
 Even if "Every Beat" had managed to attract kids, it was barely featured on TV, if at all.
 Archies singles never fell victim to that kind of lazy promotion!
 Both sides of The Pussycats' follow-up single ("You've Come A Long Way, Baby" and "Stop, Look And Listen") were much more likely to appeal to young ears, but by then it was too late.

 "Clapping Your Hands"

-music and lyrics by Danny Janssen and Jesse Kirkland
+Danny Janssen and Jesse Kirkland

 Capitol Records stereo album ST-665